 For determining the availability of your deposits, every day is a business day, except Saturdays, Sundays, and federal holidays.
 If you make a deposit before 5:00 p.m. on a business day that we are open, we will consider that day to be the day of your deposit.
 However, if you make a deposit after 5:00 p.m. or on a day we are not open, we will consider that the deposit was made on the next business day we are open.

 LONGER DELAYS MAY APPLY

 In some cases, we will not make all of the funds that you deposit by check available to you on the first business day after the day of your deposit.
 Depending on the type of check that you deposit, funds may not be available until the second business day after the day of your deposit.
-However, the first $200 of your deposits will be available on the first business day.
+However, refer to regulation CC as to what portion of your deposits will be available on the first business day.

 If we are not going to make all of the funds from your deposit available on the first business day, we will notify you at the time you make your deposit.
 We will also tell you when the funds will be available.
 If your deposit is not made directly to one of our employees, or if we decide to take this action after you have left the premises, we will mail you the notice by the day after we receive your deposit.

 If you will need the funds from a deposit right away, you should ask us when the funds will be available.